 At The Perfume Shop, we want to help people protect these treasured memories and that’s why we’re passionate supporters of Alzheimer’s Research UK.

 Sadly, memory loss is one of the most common symptoms of dementia, a condition which is affecting almost one million people in the UK today.

 For many years it has been feared there was no way to put a stop to dementia, but a host of recent advances in research means a path to a cure is in sight!
 It’s now a matter of when, not if, life-changing treatments arrive.

-So, in recognition of World Alzheimer’s Month, and to show support for our charity partner, Alzheimer’s Research UK, we invited our Perfume People to reflect on their first-ever fragrances to encourage people to ‘act on dementia’ and raise awareness of the urgent need for more research into the condition.
+So, to show support for our charity partner, Alzheimer’s Research UK, we invited our Perfume People to reflect on their first-ever fragrances to encourage people to ‘act on dementia’ and raise awareness of the urgent need for more research into the condition.